sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 The kernel Makefile will read the local makefile to findout what to build, this is indicated by writing: obj-m +=HelloWorldModule.o

 ### Cross compiling kernel modules

+It is possible to emulate other architectures with QUEMU, and make developments for those other architectures, for that we need to cross compile.

 There are two variables that the kernel uses to select the target architecture:
   - ARCH